 Recent high profile press coverage has, once again, shone a light on governance in the voluntary sector.
-While the specific details of each case differs, the reaction of trustees and chairs will inevitably focus on ‘strengthening’ governance practices.
+While the specific details of each case differ, the reaction of trustees and chairs will inevitably focus on ‘strengthening’ governance practices.
 But what does this mean and is there a danger of over reacting?
 How can we address the short term challenges while protecting the longer term?

 When it comes to governance, much of the advice we receive from the Charity Commission or from legal and accounting firms focuses on the roles, responsibilities and liabilities of trustees i.e. compliance.
-We are encouraged to understand how we could mess up and have the necessary control systems in place to help ensure that we don’t.
+We are encouraged to understand how we could mess-up and have the necessary control systems in place to help ensure that we don’t.

 Does avoiding personal liability and minimising risk always act in the best interest of these parties?

-I would argue that it does not.
+We argue that it does not.
 It’s a necessary activity but by no means sufficient to fulfil a trustee’s obligations.
 A broader understanding of risk is needed within the context of a charity board.

 This is what many boards consider when they discuss risk and where the law and finance educated trustees shine.
 It covers issues such as fraud; safeguarding and financial reserves.
 Control systems need to be put in place to minimise these risks, but risk does not start and end here.